-From our inception in January 2018 through June 30, 2022, we have received aggregate gross proceeds of \$163.9 million from the sale of our common stock and convertible preferred stock.
-Additionally, we received gross proceeds from our initial public offering (IPO) of \$108.0 million, and \$14.9 million when the underwriters exercised their option to purchase 1,350,000 additional shares of common stock.
+From our inception in January 2018 through March 31, 2022, we have received aggregate gross proceeds of \$163.9 million from the sale of our common stock and convertible preferred stock.
+On May 10, 2022, the Company closed its initial public offering (IPO) which resulted in gross proceeds of \$108.0 million.
+In connection with the IPO, the Company granted the underwriters a 30-day option to purchase 1,350,000 additional shares of common stock.
+On May 16, 2022, the underwriters exercised the option in part which resulted in gross proceeds of \$14.9 million.